Open-EO/openeo-aggregator/README.md

     docker build -t openeo-aggregator -f docker/Dockerfile .

-This image is built and hosted by VITO at `vito-docker.artifactory.vgt.vito.be/openeo-aggregator`
+This image is built automatically and hosted by VITO at `vito-docker.artifactory.vgt.vito.be/openeo-aggregator`

 The image runs the app in gunicorn by default (serving on `127.0.0.1:8000`).

 Example usage, with some extra gunicorn settings and the built-in dummy config:

     docker run \